7 tips to accelerate time to revenue in B2B

 5. Invest in customer success

-Time to revenue isn’t a metric you only have to think about once.
+Time to revenue requires continuous attention and monitoring.
 You can help your customers find value in your product and retain them through ongoing data-driven customer success.

 6. Build a strong waitlist